-A 401(k) plan is a qualified deferred compensation plan in which an employee can elect to have the employer contribute a portion of his or her cash wages to the plan on a pretax basis.
-Generally, these deferred wages (commonly referred to as elective contributions) are not subject to income tax withholding at the time of deferral, and they are not reflected on your Form 1040 (PDF) since they were not included in the taxable wages on your Form W-2 (PDF).
+A 401(k) plan is a qualified deferred compensation plan.
+You can elect to have your employer contribute a portion of your cash wages to the plan on a pretax basis.
+Generally, these deferred wages (commonly referred to as elective contributions) are not subject to income tax withholding at the time of deferral, and you do not report them on Form 1040 (PDF), U.S. Individual Income Tax Return, since they were not included in the taxable wages on your Form W-2 (PDF), Wage and Tax Statement.
 However, they are included as wages subject to withholding for social security and Medicare taxes.
-In addition, employers must report the elective contributions as wages subject to federal unemployment taxes.
+In addition, your employer must report the elective contributions as wages subject to federal unemployment taxes.

-The amount that an employee may elect to defer to a 401(k) plan is limited by the Internal Revenue Code.
-In addition, your elective contributions may be limited based on the terms of your 401(k) plan.
+The Internal Revenue Code limits the amount that an employee may elect to defer in a 401(k) plan.
+Your elective contributions may also be limited based on the terms of your 401(k) plan and are reported as an information item on line 12 of your Form W-2.
 Refer to Publication 525, Taxable and Nontaxable Income, for more information about elective contributions.
 Employers should refer to Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans), for information about setting up and maintaining retirement plans for employees, including 401(k) plans.

 Distributions from a 401(k) plan may qualify for optional lump-sum distribution treatment or rollover treatment as long as they meet the respective requirements.
 For more information, refer to Topic 412, Lump-Sum Distributions, and Topic 413, Rollovers from Retirement Plans.

-Distributions received before age 59½ are subject to an early distribution penalty of 10% additional tax unless an exception applies.
+Additional 10% Tax - Distributions received before age 59½ are subject to an additional 10% tax unless an exception applies.
+Qualification for a hardship distribution is not an exception to the additional 10% tax.
 For more information about the treatment of retirement plan distributions, refer to Publication 575, Pension and Annuity Income.